 Paul Negri has twice won the gold medal for fiction in the William Faulkner-William Wisdom Writing Competition.
 His stories have appeared in print and on line in The Penn Review, Vestal Review, Gemini Magazine, Into the Void, Concho River Review, Pif Magazine and many other publications.
 He lives and writes in Clifton, New Jersey.
 Read his short story The Pitch.

 Dara Passano does international aid work and is the author of The Guardian UK’s “Confessions of a Humanitarian” series, as well as the satire collection Give Me My Chocolate or the Turtle Dies.
 Dara’s fiction and commentary have appeared in the Apple Valley Review, Arcturus, Thought Catalog, Crack the Spine, East&West, The Perfume River Anthology and elsewhere.
-Read her short story Your Rapunzel I Have Heard, one of our Pushcart Prize nominees.
+Read her short story Your Rapunzel I Have Heard.

 Jonathan Land Evans lives in Bermuda, where he is a historian and writer of short stories and plays.
 His recent short-fiction collections include Fortes And Foibles, Ragbag, Bermuda Stories, Stateside Stories, and Stories From Hither And Yon.
 Jonathan received his education in Bermuda and then at Johns Hopkins University, The School of Advanced International Studies in Washington, DC, University College London (UCL) and The College of Law in London, England.
 He worked as a lawyer in the City of London and Bermuda.
-Read his short story The Rivals, one of our Pushcart Prize nominees.
+Read his short story The Rivals.
 Jonathan has been published in our pages more than any other writer.
 See his Author page for more of his writing.

 Kate Hoyle is a poet and visual artist who lives in California.
 Her five poem series, On America, toured the US and South America on exhibit in U2’s Joshua Tree World Tour 2017.
 “Survival Dreams of Birthday Cake” is a mark of the conversation between the breaking and the incandescent, the trauma and the breath.
 It is the dialogue of Kate’s inner and outer worlds.
 Her poetry has been published or is forthcoming in Tupelo Press 30/30 Project, The AUDACITY and Handwritten.
 Read her poem Survival Dreams of Birthday Cake.